krzysu/blog.myviews.pl/drafts/consultancy.md

 - risk
 - stakeholder mgmt

-## My offer
+## This is how I can help you

+Contribute and evaluate

 1. I join your team as an engineer for 1 to 6 months.
 But my role is more like a secret agent.

 2. I contribute to your projects as a regular employee.
-That allows me to evaluate your software development and project management practices from the insider point of view.
+That allows me to evaluate your software development and project management practices from the insider position.

 3. I work with your people arm to arm.
 That allows me to evaluate their technical and soft skills and see how does a team function as a whole.

+Improve and train
-4. I give you regular feedback from my findings.

-5. Together, we improve things on the go or prepare a plan to handle your issues in the future.
+4. I give you regular feedback on my findings.
+Together, we improve things on the go or prepare a plan to handle your issues in the future.

-6. I train your people to handle your problems without me.
+5. I train your people to handle your problems without me.
+Motivated and empowered people are the key to your success.

-7. I leave you with a stronger team and software in a better shape.
+6. I leave you with a stronger team, defined processes and software in a better shape.

 ## How to define success?

+TODO